 4. The Two-Bite Rule

-Whenever food cravings hit you hard, the only way you can fulfill your satiety needs as well as manage to be healthy is to adopt this two-bite rule.
+Whenever food cravings hit you hard, the only way you can fulfil your satiety needs as well as manage to be healthy is to adopt this two-bite rule.
 This works for those who are strictly driven to hardcore dieting and forbid certain foods to manage weight.

 5. One Activating Meal In A Day